 This is probably the last part of the list of cannabis grow supplies.
 With so many food companies available, it’s impossible to consult all of them.
 All the same, most of them are good.
 If you have basic knowledge about plant food, you can even buy separate ingredients.
-The three most important nutrients are nitrogen potassium and phosphorus or NKP.
+The three most important nutrients are nitrogen, potassium, and phosphorus, or NKP.
 The amount of each of these elements that the plants need will depend on which stage of growth the plants are in.

 However, in that case, you need to know exactly how much of each ingredient your plants need every week.
-If you cannot determine the right quantities, then you should buy food from a reliable fertilizer company.
+If you cannot determine the right quantities, you should buy food from a reliable fertilizer company.
 Reliable companies have instruction tables to show how much of their products to use at every stage.
 You’ll also learn how to mix the product with the right amount of water to make it ready for plant intake.
-Most know brands are Canna, Dutch Pro, Dutch Ferti, General Hydroponics and many more.
+Most know brands are Canna, Dutch Pro, Dutch Ferti, General Hydroponics, and many more.

 All fertilizers are chemicals made to get the biggest yield from your plants.
-But they are chemicals… If you decided to grow weed for your own use and you don’t care about maximum yield but the quality, our suggestion would be to look for organic food.
+But they are chemicals… If you decided to grow weed for your own use and don’t care about maximum yield but the quality, our suggestion would be to look for organic food.
 Many brands have them.
 Usually, it is made to mix it in the soil before planting, and it lasts until the crop.
 Dutch Ferti organic solutions don’t even require you to have RO filters or any other water equipment.
 After mixing the soil, your plants can be watered with tap water.
 You will taste something special at the end.
 We will talk more about fertilizers for cannabis in the next guide.

 Other cannabis growing supplies